nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 A policy can have any number of tags (including 0)
 </div>

-* `COVERAGE_EXPIRY_DATE` refers to the date that the coverage expires, in YYYY-MM-DD format.
+* `COVERAGE_EXPIRY_DATE` refers to the date that the coverage expires in YYYY-MM-DD format, optional.
 * Payment structure of the policy is defined by:
   * `PMT_AMOUNT`: fixed amount per payment
   * `PMT_FREQ` (optional): number of payments per year